mikebeaton/BootHelperPkg/README.md

 ## Development/Contribution

-The code is currently written using `VisualUefi` - largely because getting started with EDK2 development is hard, and this seemed like a do-able way to start.
+The code is currently set up to compile using [VisualUefi](https://github.com/ionescu007/VisualUefi) - largely because getting started with EDK2 development is hard, and this seemed like a do-able way to get going.
 To use the code as is, you need to develop on Windows.
-Please check in and out with `git config core.autocrlf` = `true`.
+On Windows only, please check in and out with `git config core.autocrlf` = `true` - the line endings in the repo are LF.

+The code up to [this tag](./tree/last-edk1) was built in EDK 1 and compiles fine on Linux and macOS (with [these prerequisites](https://forums.macrumors.com/threads/macos-11-big-sur-on-unsupported-macs-thread.2242172/page-202?post=29009038#post-29009038)).

-At some point I'm hoping to move the project to a more standard EDK 2 set up, at which point I'll probably rename the repo to `BootHelperPkg` (the current url should get redirected by GitHub).
+As long as I can get Xcode QEMU support working (I'm currently very much enjoying the VisualUefi QEMU support) I'm planning to move the project back to a more standard EDK 2 set up, at which point I'll probably rename the repo to `BootHelperPkg` (the current url should get redirected by GitHub).

 ## Credits

-An early version was inspired by and based on Barry K. Nathan's setvars program from the big-sur-micropatcher.
+An early version was inspired by and based on Barry K. Nathan's [setvars](https://github.com/barrykn/big-sur-micropatcher/tree/main/setvars) program from the big-sur-micropatcher.

-The code to enter console mode is taken from OpenCore and is used, and made available here, under the BSD license.
+The code to enter console mode is taken from [OpenCore](https://github.com/acidanthera/OpenCorePkg) and is used, and made available here, under the BSD license.